Location Of The Animals

 Q: Will you reword the contract for me because I think it is too strict or worded to harsh?

-Please note will not rearrange, rewrite or redo the contract to fit the description of what an adopter thinks it should say.
+A: Please note will not rearrange, rewrite or redo the contract to fit the description of what an adopter thinks it should say.
 If you do not like our contract, feel free to adopt elsewhere.
 The contract is drawn up by a lawyer and it is meant to protect the adopted pet and our best interests.

 Q: I was approved by another rescue, can I send you a copy of their application to avoid all the typing required?

-A: No, we need our completed application submitted to us.
+A: No, we need OUR completed application submitted to us.
 We have our questions on our application to screen for things we think are important.
 No 2 rescues will do things the same way.

 Q: Where and when do the transporters deliver?